 The City will provide to the MSRB updated financial information and operating data annually.
-The information to be updated includes quantitative financial information and operating data with respect to the City of the general type included in this Official Statement in APPENDIX A (Tables 1-13), APPENDIX B and APPENDIX C. The City will provide this information within 6 months after the end of each fiscal year ending in or after 2021.
+The information to be updated includes quantitative financial information and operating data with respect to the City of the general type included in this Official Statement in APPENDIX A (Tables 1-13), APPENDIX B and APPENDIX C; provided, however, the City's agreement does not obligate the City to provide any updated information within such Tables (particularly Tables 9-10) for future twelve-month periods from May 1st to April 30th.
+The City will provide this information within 6 months after the end of each fiscal year ending in or after 2022.
 If audited financial statements are not available when the information is provided, the City will provide audited financial statements when and if they become available and unaudited financial statements within 12 months after fiscal year end, unless audited financial statements are sooner provided.
 Financial statements will be prepared in accordance with the accounting principles described in APPENDIX B and APPENDIX C or such other accounting principles as the City may be required to employ from time to time pursuant to state law or regulation.
 The City may provide updated information in full text or may incorporate by reference documents available on EMMA or filed with the U.S. Securities and Exchange Commission (the "SEC").